 We want to expand this list.
 By developing music at grassroots level, we can nurture the next generation of artists – from Buzzard Buzzard Buzzard and Adwaith, to Kelly Lee Owens and Afro Cluster, via Nia Wyn and Mace The Great.
 That means making sure they have the skills and resources they need to prosper.

-It’s important to say, however, that while the likes of classical music, opera, orchestra and musical theatre are a vital part of both Welsh music and the wider creative sector, these are taken care of by other organisations, such as the Arts Council of Wales.
+It’s important to say, that while the likes of classical music, opera, orchestra and musical theatre are a vital part of both Welsh music and the wider creative sector, these are taken care of by other organisations, such as the Arts Council of Wales.
+We have an agreement in place with the Arts Council to work together through a Memorandum of Understanding.

 Music is at the heart of our national identity.
 We’re committed to its growth and success, in all its wondrous diversity, both in English and in Welsh.